 2tbsp dried rose petals (for decoration)

-To serve, remove from the freezer for 10 minutes to soften the ice-cream.
-Scoop out some ice-cream and place between two mahleb shortbreads.
+To serve, scoop out some ice-cream and place between two mahleb shortbreads.
 Roll the sides in dried rose petals (if desired) and serve immediately.

 Cooking time: 30 minutes plus cooling